rnmessick/data-structures-and-algorithms/otherReadmes/linkedLists.md

 ## Challenge

 <!-- Description of the challenge -->
+Build out a library of methods to instantiate and manipulate a linked list.

 ## Approach & Efficiency

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

+After building List and Node classes, and their constructors, write out tests to determine the code necessary for the desired results.

 ## Solution

 ![Image of Whiteboard: Append, InsertBefore, InsertAfter -Singly Linked Lists](https://github.com/rnmessick/data-structures-and-algorithms/blob/master/assets/linkedLists.jpg)

 ![Image of Whiteboard: Kth from end-Singly Linked Lists](https://github.com/rnmessick/data-structures-and-algorithms/blob/master/assets/linkedListsKth.JPG)

 [Link to code](../code401challeneges/src/main/java/code401challenges/linkedLists)

 [Link to tests](../code401challenges/src/test/java/code401challenges/linkedLists)

 ## API